-- NOTES: (1) The "Follow Me" announcement will be terminated if any new report needs to be sent or if any key is pressed on the LYNXR-EN keypad or a wireless (RF) keypad.
-The [] key on a wireless keypad is ignored by the system when the "Follow me" feature is active and cannot be used to terminate the announcement or request status. - (2) If your LYNXR-EN has been programmed to send "Follow Me" system messages upon arming/disarming do not make any key strokes after you have disarmed the system (unless it is necessary).
-Entering additional keystrokes will terminate the "Follow Me" message.
+- NOTES: (1) The "Follow Me" announcement will be terminated if any new report needs to be sent or if any key is pressed on the control keypad or a wireless (RF) keypad.
+The [] key on a wireless keypad is ignored by the system when the "Follow me" feature is active and cannot be used to terminate the announcement or request status. - (2) If your control has been programmed to send "Follow Me" system messages upon

-necessary).
-Entering additional keystrokes will terminate the "Follow Me" message. То program "Follow Me" reminder telephone number: 1.
-Enter: + FUNCTION + [65] Master user code 2.
-The system will announce: "Enter follow me reminder phone number, press ADD to accept, press ESCAPE to quit".
-NO TES: (1) The system will accept all digits including the star [], pound [#].
-To insert a two (2) second pause press the AUX key.
+, , arming/disarming do not make any key strokes after you have disarmed the system (unless is necessary).
+Entering additional keystrokes will terminate the "Follow Me" message. То progran n "Follow Me" reminder telephone number: 1.
+Enter: [Master user code + FUNCTION + [65] 2. tem will announce: "Enter follow me reminder phone number, press ADD to accept, press E to quit".
+NO TES: (1) The system will accept all digits including the star $[]$, pound $[]$.
+To insert a two (2) second pause press the $\boxed{\text{AUX}}$ key.
 (2) If the ESCAPE key is pressed to cancel entry, the telephone number must be entered again.
-(3) Pressing any key on a wireless (RF) keypad will terminate this mode and the "Follow Me" telephon number must be reentered.
-3. Enter up to 24 digits.
-After each digit is entered the system will announce the digit and it will be displayed on the LCD screen.
-The system will not announce star, pound or pause, however "Str, Pnd, or PAU will be displayed on the LCD screen.
-4. After you have entered the last digit press ADD to save the number.
-If 24 digits have been entered the system will automatically save the number and exit the "Follow Me" announcement feature.
-NO TE: The "Follow me" reminder telephone number can be changed as often as necessary by repeating steps 1 through 4. То delete "Follow Me" reminder telephone number 1.
-Enter: + FUNCTION + [65] Master user code 2.
-The system will announce: "Enter follow me reminder phone number, press ADD to accept, press ESCAPE to quit".
-3. Press ADD without entering any digits.
+(3) Pressing any key on a wireless (RF) keypad will terminate this mode and the "Follow Me" telephone number must be reentered.
+3. displaye p to 24 digits.
+After each digit is entered the system will announce the digit and it will be ed on the LCD screen.
+The system will not announce star, pound or pause, however "Str, PAU will be displayed on the LCD screen.
+4. After yo u have entered the last digit press ADD to save the number.
+If 24 digits have been entered feature. the system will automatically save the number and exit the "Follow Me" announcement NO Follow me" reminder telephone number can be changed as often as necessary by repeating s 1 through 4. То delete ' Follow Me" reminder telephone number 1.
+Enter: + FUNCTION + [65] Master user code 2. tem will announce: "Enter follow me reminder phone number, press ADD to accept, press E to quit".
+3. Press A without entering any digits.